 Can snowball cookies be frozen?

-If you freeze them after they’ve already been rolled in sugar, you might need to give them a fresh roll once they thaw.
+If you freeze them after they’ve already been rolled in sugar, you might need to give them a fresh sugar coating once they thaw.

 Chocolate Chip Snowballs FAQs